-- provide \$54.5 million in fiscal year (FY) 2022 for the IMLS Office of Museum Services (the House-passed and Senate draft approved level), a much needed increase of \$14 million, and provide a robust funding increase for FY 2023. - include funding for the agency to explore establishing a roadmap to strengthen the structural support for a museum Grants to States program administered by OMS, as authorized by the Museum and Library Services Act, 20 U.S.C.
+- provide at least \$65.5 million in fiscal year (FY) 2024 for the IMLS Office of Museum Services, a much needed increase of at least \$10 million accounting for inflation and public need for museum services. - include funding for the agency to explore establishing a roadmap to strengthen the structural support for a museum Grants to States program administered by OMS, as authorized by the Museum and Library Services Act, 20 U.S.C.
 Section 9173(a)(4), in addition to the agency's current direct grants to museums.